wjholden/DDS/README.md

 ### build.sh
 Similar to a Makefile, this shell script executes `docker network`, `docker build`, and `docker run` commands needed to get the environment entirely set up.

-The build script accepts SSH and HTTPS port assignments as command-line arguments.

 ### www/Dockerfile
 Builds the "www" container used as a web server.
 The web server uses the official `php:7.2-apache` Docker container as a base image.
 The Dockerfile configures SSL, installs Git, and sets a few features needed for certificated-based authentication.